CrystalMiaoshu/PAFBenchmark/README.md

 ### How to use the three codes of encoding

-And we provided a toy dataset file `toy.aedat` to verify our code for encoding.
+We provided a toy dataset file `toy.aedat` to verify our code for encoding.
 You can download this file, put it in your destination folder.

 We provides basic tutorials about the usage of three encoding codes.